darrenldl/docfd/README.md

 Tags cannot contain spaces, `[`, or `]`.
 Tag section must be specified within a single line.

-An example of a header reads as follows:
+An example header reads as follows:
 ```
 Meeting YYYY-MM-DD
 [ tag0 tag1 tag2 ... ]